At the Detroit Zoo

 The spur-winged lapwing can be found inside the Matilda R. Wilson Free-Flight Aviary where more than 20 species of birds are free to fly, walk or swim among the cover of lush tropical plants in a warm and inviting climate.

-Spur-winged lapwings use their yellow spurs when diving from above to scare potential predators or intruders away from their nest or chicks.
+Spur-winged lapwings use their spurs when diving from above to scare potential predators or intruders away from their nest or chicks.

 The bird’s call sounds like an alarm clock going off.
 Humans tend to not like the sound because it typically occurs at night.